-Enterprise's Doolgunna Project is highly prospective for copper-zinc-gold deposits and covers over 60km of strike of the southern boundary of the Bryah Basin and the northern part of the Yerrida Basin.
+Enterprise's Doolgunna Project is prospective for copper and or gold deposits and covers part of the southern boundary of the Bryah Basin and the northern part of the Yerrida Basin.
 The southern Bryah Basin contains the Karalundi Formation which hosts the DeGrussa and Monty copper-gold deposits.
-(Figure 9.)

-Sandfire Resources NL (ASX: SFR) entered into a farm-in agreement with Enterprise Metals in October 2016 to earn a 75% interest in the project by sole funding exploration to define a JORC (2012) compliant mineral resource of at least 50,000 tonnes of contained copper or copper equivalent.
+Sandfire Resources Ltd (ASX: SFR) entered into a farm-in agreement with Enterprise Metals in October 2016 to earn a 75% interest in the project by sole funding exploration to define a JORC (2012) compliant mineral resource of at least 50,000 tonnes of contained copper or copper equivalent.
+Sandfire's exploration target was copper within the Karalundi Formation, which was the geological host to their DeGrussa and Monty copper deposits.
+Sandfire mainly used Moving Loop EM to define conductors which could potentially reflect massive copper sulphide bodies, and undertook follow up drilling.